kseuro/particle_generator/README.md

 @article{1906.03471, Author = {Yucheng Chen and Matus Telgarsky and Chao Zhang and Bolton Bailey and Daniel Hsu and Jian Peng}, Title = {A gradual, semi-discrete approach to generative network training via explicit Wasserstein minimization}, Year = {2019}, Eprint = {arXiv:1906.03471},

 ### Auto-Encoder (AE)
-Our working hypothesis is that the non-zero pixels in LArCV1 monte carlo data images is defined only on a very thin hypermanifold extending through the data space.
-Most of the pixels within this space have a value very close to zero, which causes convolutional implementations of GANs to converge towards generative modes that produce only black images.
-In other words, there appears to be no simple, direct mapping from the space of the Generator's 100-dimensional Gaussian input noise to the space of NxN LArCV1 data images, using only a GAN approach.
-(Comments and criticism welcome).
+Our working hypothesis is that the non-zero pixels in LArCV1 monte carlo data images is define only on a very thin hyper-manifold extending through the image data space.
+That is, the particle charge information lies on a thin manifold in NxN space.
+Most of the pixels within this space have a value very close to zero and results in convolutional implementations of GANs to collapse to modes that produce only black images.
+In the case of a GAN, there appears to be difficult to find a direct mapping from the space of the Generator's 100-dimensional Gaussian input noise to the space of NxN LArCV1 data images, using conventional GAN training methods.

-Instead, we propose to use a AE to learn a compact representation of the LArCV1 data distribution, and subsequently use the model's learned latent as input to a generative model.
-The generative model will then be trained to reproduce images in data space using a non-adversarial approach.
+Instead, we propose to use an AutoEncoder to learn a compact representation of the LArCV1 data, and subsequently use the model's learned latent representation as a target for training a generative model.
+The generative model will then be trained to reproduce images in data space using the non-adversarial EWM approach.

 ### Short-term goal(s):
 - Train for single iteration using MNIST and save outputs (Done)
-- Resume training of a saved model for a single iteration
 - GAN proof-of-concept using MNIST (Done)
-- AE proof-of-concept using MNIST
+- AE proof-of-concept using MNIST (Done)
-- EWM proof-of-concept using MNIST
+- EWM proof-of-concept using MNIST (Done - See EWM repo)

 ### Repo work in progress:
 - model agnostic argparser (Done)
 - data loading class - batch-to-batch (Done)
 - data loading class - EWM single batch (Done)
 - data loading function (Done)
-- Training routine
+- Training routine (Done)
     - LArCV data training funcitons
         - GAN (Done)
+        - AE (Done)
+    - Code-vector targets training functionality
         - EWM
-        - AE
 - Sample saving functionality
   - GAN (Done)
-  - EWM
-  - AE
+  - AE (Done)
 - Metrics saving functionality (Done)
 - Checkpoint saving functionality (Done)

-#### Proof-of-Concept
-- Train GAN on MNIST dataset (Done)
-- Train AE on MNIST dataset

 #### Deploy functionality
-- Deploy scripts
-  - GAN
-  - EWM
-  - AE
 - Deploy routines
     - GAN
+    - AE (Done)
     - EWM
-  - AE

 #### GAN
 - linear GAN model class (Done)
 - linear GAN training function (Done)
-- linear GAN deploy function

 #### EWM
-- move model and functionality from EWM repo
+- move model and functionality from EWM repo (Done)
+- Load code vector targets as torch tensors

 #### AE
-- AE model class
+- AE model class (Done)
-- AE training function
+- AE training function (Done)
-- AE deploy function
+- AE deploy function (Done)

 #### Model evaluation functionality
 - graphics generation capabilities
-    - Loss Plotting
+    - Loss Plotting (Done)
-    - GIF generation
 - hamming distance (on GPU) computations
+    - Move functionality over from EWM repo

 ### Requirements:
 - Python version 3.5 or later
 - PyTorch version 1.0 or later
-- CUDA version 10.0 or later (no CPU implemention will be provided here)
+- CUDA version 10.0 or later (no CPU implemention is provided here)

+### Experiment Requirements
+The ArgParser requirements for each respective experiment are listed below:
+- All Models:
+    - <pre><code> --data_root --save_root --dataset --batch_size --num_epochs --sample_size --gpu
+                  --shuffle --drop_last --num_workers </code></pre>
+- GAN Model:
+    - <pre><code> --n_layers</code></pre>